Fabi303/sysmlv2tool/README.md

 If the library folder is not detected automatically, it can be supplied using the --libdir parameter on startup.

+## Debugging

+You can get some more stdout debug output by enabling it with -Dsysml.debug=true:

+java -Dsysml.debug=true -jar sysmlv2-tool-assembly\target\sysmlv2-tool-fat.jar

 ## Validation

-java -Dsysml.debug=true -jar sysmlv2-tool-assembly\target\sysmlv2-tool-fat.jar validate <path or filename>
+java -jar sysmlv2-tool-assembly\target\sysmlv2-tool-fat.jar validate <path or filename>

 Validate a given file or directory containing files, if a directory is given, all files inside the directory including subfolders are loaded into context and validated.
 This allows for cross file import dependencies.